Press Releases

 Prior to the COVID-19 pandemic, new registrations in the 11 largest construction trade programs were declining.
 Fewer new journeypersons were entering the workforce relative to the levels observed over the past decade as a result.
 Following this trend, completions were also trending down leading into 2020, albeit at a slower pace.
 With new registrations declining at a faster rate than trade employment, there is a risk for an insufficient number of newly certified journeypersons to sustain workforce requirements over the long term.

 “The construction industry remains focused on building a more diverse and inclusive labour force.
-To that end, efforts are ongoing to enhance the recruitment and training of youth, individuals from equity-deserving groups traditionally under-represented in the construction sector and from outside the country through permanent immigration,” says Darin King, Executive Director of the Building Trades of Newfoundland and Labrador.
+To that end, efforts are ongoing to enhance the recruitment and training of youth and greater numbers of women and Indigenous People into the trades, as well as other groups traditionally under-represented in the construction sector.
+Increasing the participation rate of women, Indigenous People, and newcomers in the construction labour force will go a long way to help Newfoundland and Labrador’s construction industry address its future labour force needs,” says Darin King, Executive Director of the Building Trades of Newfoundland and Labrador.

-In 2022, there were approximately 1,780 women employed in Newfoundland and Labrador’s construction industry, an increase of nearly 300 over 2021 levels.
-Of them, 60% worked on site, directly on construction projects, while the remaining 40% worked off site, primarily in administrative and management-related occupations.
-Of the 15,200 tradespeople employed in the industry, women made up only 7% of the total workforce.
+In 2023, there were approximately 2,710 women employed in Newfoundland and Labrador’s construction industry.
+Of them, 29% worked on site, directly on construction projects.
+Of the 16,900 tradespeople employed in the industry, women made up 5% of the total workforce.

 The Indigenous population also represents potential recruitment opportunities for the construction industry in Newfoundland and Labrador.
 In 2021, Indigenous workers accounted for approximately 9% of the province’s construction labour force.
 This figure was unchanged from 2016 and matches the share of Indigenous People represented in the overall labour force.
 As the Indigenous population is the fastest growing in Canada, and as Indigenous workers seem predisposed to the pursuit of careers within the sector, the industry may need to dedicate further efforts to increasing the recruitment of Indigenous People.

 The construction industry is also committed to the recruitment of newcomers to Canada.
-Based on historical settlement trends, the province is expected to welcome an average of approximately 3,770 newcomers to Canada every year between 2023 and 2032, making the immigrant population a key source of labour force growth.
-As of 2021, newcomers to Canada and established immigrants made up about 2% of the province’s construction workforce.
+Based on current trends, the province is expected to see elevated levels of immigration over the forecast period.
+This will make newcomers a key contributor to the industry’s labour force.
+In 2022, newcomers made up about 1% of the province’s construction workforce.
+That figure is notably lower than the share (6%) in the overall provincial labour force.

 BuildForce Canada is a national industry-led organization that represents all sectors of Canada’s construction industry.
 Its mandate is to support the labour market development needs of the construction and maintenance industry.
 As part of these activities, BuildForce works with key industry stakeholders, including contractors, proponents of construction, labour providers, governments, and training providers to identify both demand and supply trends that will impact labour force capacity in the sector, and supports the career searches of job seekers wanting to work in the industry.
 BuildForce also leads programs and initiatives that support workforce upskilling, workforce productivity improvements, improvements to training modalities, human resource tools to support the adoption of industry best practices, as well as other value-added initiatives focused on supporting the industry’s labour force development needs.
 Visit www.buildforce.ca.